 Give your visitors clear and concise directions so that they don’t waste a lot of time thinking about what to do next -- just like Grain & Mortar does on their contact page.
 Their CTA is simple – tell us about your business.
 However, while Grain & Mortar is a great positive example of a CTA within a contact web page, it’s also a negative example for their getting in touch section.
 They ask for people’s phone number, and here’s why that’s a bad idea.

-If people have to share their phone number and wait for a call, they will often just leave the contact us page.
+If people have to share their business phone number and wait for a call, they will often just leave the contact us page.
 In fact, 37 percent of people are found to abandon the contact us page when they are prompted for their telephone number.
 When Expedia put the word optional next to the phone number field, they doubled their conversion rate – from 42.6 percent to 80 percent!

 4. Encourage Visitors to Express Themselves Through Your Contact Page